gilch/hissp/docs/command_line_reference.rst

      -i          Drop into REPL after the script.
      -c cmd      Run this string as main script (with prelude).

+Use the ``python -m hissp`` form instead of the ``lissp`` tool for access to Python's other command-line opitons like `-O` to disable asserts, `-W` for warning control, etc.
+Some of these opitons have associated environment variables which can be used instead.

 The Lissp Compiler
 ==================